winnermicro/wm_iot_sdk/docs/en/component_guides/AT/index.rst

 -  :ref:`AT Messages <cmd-3>`

 AT commands default to using UART1 with a baud rate of 115200, 8 data bits, 1 stop bit, no parity, and no flow control.
 It can be selected to use other serial ports in the menuconfig menu.
 When selecting other serial ports, it is recommended not to mix them with the LOG serial port to avoid interaction interference.

+When running the AT example project, if there is no response after sending AT commands, please first check whether the UART port of the W80X development board connected to the host PC is correct.

 .. _cmd-1:

 :ref:`Classification of AT Commands <AT>`